masih84/CarND-Behavioral-Cloning-P3/writeup_report.md

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 5 as evidenced by trail and error.
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+I used an Adam optimizer so that manually training the learning rate wasn't necessary.
+Here is the plot of Model Mean Square Error for both Training and validation sets.
+Since the loss was decreasing for both validation and training sets, the model was not over-fitted.

 ![alt text][image10]

 ## Result Video
 The trained Model is successfully driving around both track 1 and 2 without going out os the track.
-I increased speed and it could drive as fast as 20 MPH without any issues on both tracks.
+I increased the car speed in [drive.py] and CNN control the steering angle without any issues up to 20 MPH on both tracks.
 I used [video.py](https://github.com/masih84/CarND-Behavioral-Cloning-P3/blob/master/video.py) to generate the project video for both tracks.
 The [Track one](https://raw.githubusercontent.com/masih84/CarND-Behavioral-Cloning-P3/master/Track1.mp4), and [Track two](https://raw.githubusercontent.com/masih84/CarND-Behavioral-Cloning-P3/master/Track2.mp4) are captured car motion in Autonomous mode from the center camera.
 I noticed saving the image with video.py slow down my GPU/CPU and affect the car smooth motion.
 So, I recorded the simulation using [ezvid](https://www.ezvid.com/) and could drive as fast as 20 MPH on  both tracks.
 Here are Youtube Links:
 * [YouTube Link](https://youtu.be/G8SF40JCmks) Autonomous driving results Track one
 * [YouTube Link](https://youtu.be/RC2NaYsrmMM) Autonomous driving results Track two